capensis/canopsis/README.md

 ## What's this ?
 Where are we going ?
 `Canopsis` is an open-source hypervisor whose goal is to aggregate informations and events coming from multiple sources to create a global solution for monitoring and resources administration.

-Built to last on top of proven Open Source technologies by and for all IT professionals.
-It is an event based architecture and it is modular by design.
+Built to be on top of proven Open Source technologies by and for all IT professionals.
+It's an event based architecture and modular by design.
 Plug your infrastructure tools like `Syslog`, `Nagios`, [`Shinken`](https://github.com/naparuba/shinken), `...` to `Canopsis` and you're ready to go.

-We want to integrate to `Canopsis` datas coming from various sources and from differents types (performance, availability, events datas).
-We should be able to construct dashboards that mix such datas.
+We want to integrate to `Canopsis` data coming from various sources and from differents types (performance, availability, events datas).
+We should be able to construct dashboards that mix such data.

 ## How to try ?